pvillela/go-light-collections/README.md

 ## glc package

-The g2lc package contains an implementation of this framework using Go generics.
+The glc package contains an implementation of this framework using Go generics.

 ## Legacy